Find a practitioner that best suits your needs.

 Charity Chola

-Clinical Nurse Specialist, Therapeutic Intervention Practitioner, Family Dispute Resolution Practitioner, Child & Family Consultant
+Clinical Nurse Specialist, Therapeutic Intervention Practitioner, Child, Adolescent & Family Therapist, Family Dispute Resolution Practitioner, Child & Family Consultant

 Charity is a Clinical Nurse Specialist that provides therapeutic interventions in the mental health sector.
 She is a Credentialed Mental Health Nurse with the Australian College of Mental Health Nurses and a Credentialed Children & Young People’s Nurse with the Australian College of Children & Young People’s Nursing.
 Charity has completed various qualifications in the mental health field including psychology, counselling and family dispute resolution.
 She is a Registered Family Dispute Resolution Practitioner through the Attorney General's Department and is also trained in Child Inclusive Mediation and Counselling as a Child Consultant, specialising in post-separation Family Dispute Resolution.
 Her extensive experience spans numerous clinical and leadership roles, including Child Triage Clinical Nurse Specialist at Perth Children’s Hospital and Clinical Nurse Specialist with the Child and Adolescent Mental Health Service (CAMHS).
 She has also worked in emergency departments and acute psychiatric settings, delivering advanced care for both adults and young people.